 To understand President Hoover's response to the Great Depression

 To trace the rising power of the federal government through the goals and accomplishments of Franklin Delano's Roosevelt's New Deal

 To undertake a more indepth analysis of three of the most important acts of the Federal government during the New Deal: the Social Security Act, the Glass-Stegall Act, and the 1937 U.S. Supreme Court decision about contract of liberty.

 To understand that the 1920s was a decade of sharp contrasts.

 - On the one hand, it was an age of expanding freedom, while on the other hand, it was an age when freedom was dramatically restricted:

 Expanding freedom: women got out of their corsets, Americans danced in new ways to exciting new music, people created thousands of inventions, Harlem experienced a cultural renaissance, gays and lesbians tentatively moved out of the closet, and the automobile caught Americans by storm.

-But as we have learned continuously this semester, there was another side to the story - and the 1920s is no exception.
-In particular, we have to balance our understanding of the expansion of freedom with our understanding of the restriction of freedom: the KKK terrorized African Americans and those not believed to be 100% American, alcohol consumption and purchase was prohibited, immigration was dramatically restricted.
+But as we have learned continuously this semester, there is always another side to the story - and the 1920s is no exception.
+In particular, we have to balance our understanding of the expansion of freedom with our understanding of the restriction of freedom during the 1920s: the KKK terrorized African Americans and those not believed to be 100% American, alcohol consumption and purchase was prohibited, immigration was dramatically restricted.

 - Consumer consumption soared as more and more new products became available to the average American: cigarette lighters, refrigerators, electric stoves, vacuum cleaners, wristwatches, dry ice, pyrex glass for cookware, automobiles.